wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

 Add vCita contact form to your website now **for FREE**!
 <BR><br>
 visit the <a href ="http://www.vcita.com/contact-form?invite=WP">vCita Contact Form</a> page to learn more.

+= Web Professional? =

+Are you a web professional or a marketing consultant helping small businesses grow their business online? vCita has a great offering for you and your clients!<BR>

+<a href="http://www.vcita.com/partners/web-professionals?invite=WP">Join vCita Web Professionals Program!</a>

 = Additional capabilities - the vCita platform =
 vCita Contact Form is connected to the powerful vCita client engagement platform: